DavidVujic/EPiServer-FakeMaker/FakeMaker/README.md

 var repository = fake.ContentRepository;
 ```

-You can pass in the fake repository to the code you are about to test, by injecting it as a method parameter or with the constructor (aka Dependency Injection), or by using the ServiceLocator feature with a fake IContentRepository implementation.
+You can pass in the fake repository to the code you are about to test, by injecting it as a method parameter or with the constructor (aka Dependency Injection).

-You can also use `cs ServiceLocator.Current.GetRepository<IContentRepository>()` as an alternative to Dependency Injection in your code under test.
+You can also use ```cs ServiceLocator.Current.GetRepository<IContentRepository>()``` as an alternative to Dependency Injection in your code under test.

 __Please contact me if you have feedback or questions about FakeMaker!__